For years, I’ve been advocating people forget about their passions for a minute and start an online business the boring way:

 These are skills I would never have had were it not for the photography site.

-To take things a step further, to create content for Breaking Eighty, I’ve had to play more golf – which has brought my handicap down from an 18 to about a 7.
-Had I not started these sites, I’d still mediocre at best at both of these things!
+To take things a step further, to create content for Breaking Eighty, I’ve had to play more golf, bringing my handicap down from an 18 to about a 7.
+Had I not started these sites, I’d still be mediocre at best at both!

 Regardless of what kind of site you create, improving your photography can give you a huge leg up.
-Just learning a few basics of photo editing can take a normal post and make it stand out, and be much more engaging.
+Just learning a few basics of photo editing can make a normal post stand out and be much more engaging.

-I personally use Lightroom to do all of my editing, both on my computer and the phone app.
-I don’t do a whole lot of reviews about products like that here on Location Rebel, but this is a great Lightroom review if you’re trying to figure out if it’s right for you.
+I use Lightroom to do all of my editing on my computer and the phone app.
+I don’t do many reviews about products like that here on Location Rebel, but this is a great Lightroom review if you’re trying to figure out if it’s right for you.

 Join over 40,000 people who have taken our 6 part freelance writing course.
 Sign up below and let’s do this together.